-While there are many factors to consider when choosing the best hospital to have your baby, here are 6 of the most important:
+While there are many factors to consider when choosing the best hospital to have your baby, here are 5 that top the list:

 Clinical excellence in labor and delivery.

-You may not agree on baby names or whether you want a boy or girl, but it's safe to say the No. 1 priority of every parent is to have a healthy baby … and for mom to be healthy, too.
+You may not agree on baby names or whether you want a boy or girl, but it's safe to say the top priority of every parent is to deliver a healthy baby … and for mom to be healthy, too.

-Look for a hospital that offers two skilled medical teams—one for mom and one for baby.
+Bonus tip: Look for a hospital that offers two skilled medical teams—one for mom and one for baby.
 That tells you they take the needs of baby and the expectations of mom seriously.

 Neonatal Intensive Care Unit — NICU.

-The level of neonatal intensive care a hospital provides is one of those things that many parents-to-be forget to consider, which is precisely why it's near the top of our list.
+The level of neonatal intensive care a hospital provides is one of those things that many parents-to-be may not think to consider, which is precisely why it's on our list.

 Knowing what level of NICU care your hospital offers can provide peace of mind if your baby needs a higher level of care.
 Nine Medical City Healthcare hospitals provide compassionate neonatal care in varying levels, including Level II, Level III and the highest level of care available — Level IV.